stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

+A similar approach will be used when GLFW device listeners are reintroduced.

+### Diagnostic Report

-The last required change is unmarshalling of the diagnostic report structure received by the `message` callback method itself:
+The last required change is unmarshalling the diagnostic report structure received by the `message` callback method itself:

 ```java
 public boolean message(...) {